NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 <center>![](../images/Python-Tutorial-wvg-straight-eps-000000.00.png)</center>

-Now that we have the structure, we need to specify the current sources using the `sources` object.
+We have the structure and need to specify the current sources using the `sources` object.
 The simplest thing is to add a single point source $J_z$:

 ```py
 sources = [mp.Source(mp.ContinuousSource(frequency=0.15),